Japan to Vietnam Remittance Guide 2026 — Lower-cost and faster ways to Send VND

 4. Calculating FX Markup — How Far Is Your Rate from Mid-Market?

-VND has a large numeric unit count against JPY, so even small quoted-rate differences can produce visible changes in the VND received. yensend.jp records the mid-market rate (using the Wise public API as our mid-market reference) daily, and quantifies how far each provider's offered rate sits from mid as an FX markup percentage.
+VND has a large numeric unit count against JPY — one yen translates into a multi-digit VND figure — so even small quoted-rate differences can produce visible changes in the VND received, and the absolute difference in dong can look much larger than the percentage suggests.
+This is part of why the FX markup matters more on the VND corridor than on, say, the KRW corridor, where the unit ratio is much closer and a small percentage difference looks small in won as well. yensend.jp records the mid-market rate (using the Wise public API as our mid-market reference) daily, and quantifies how far each provider's offered rate sits from mid as an FX markup percentage.
 The formula is: FX markup percentage = (mid-market rate minus offered rate) divided by mid-market rate.
-Some providers display multiple rate tiers ("public rate", "discounted rate"), so always advance to the confirmation screen to capture the exact rate that will be locked in.
-Refer to the live yensend.jp comparison board for the exact figures at the time of viewing.
+The same definition is applied uniformly across the Philippines, Vietnam, Korea, and Nepal corridors so that a 1.0% markup on one lane is directly comparable with 1.0% on another, regardless of the absolute size of the unit.
+Some providers display multiple rate tiers ("public rate", "discounted rate", first-transfer promotional rate, app-only rate), so always advance to the confirmation screen to capture the exact rate that will be locked in — the home-page or marketing-page rate is often not the rate the transaction actually executes at.
+For senders comparing across providers, an even more reliable practice is to take a screenshot of the confirmation screen on each app at roughly the same time of day, because rates can drift through the trading session and a side-by-side at 10:00 JST is the closest a sender can get to a fair test.
+Refer to the updated yensend.jp comparison board for the current numbers.
 Varies by provider, time, amount, and receiving bank.

 5. Receiving Methods and Vietnam Network — Bank Transfer, E-wallets, Cash Pickup

 Vietnam-side receiving is split into (1) bank account transfer, (2) e-wallet, (3) cash pickup.
-The dominant method by far is bank transfer to Vietcombank, BIDV, Agribank, Techcombank, VietinBank, MBBank, or TPBank.
-Wise, SBI Remit, and Instarem deliver to major banks same-day to next business day.
-E-wallets — MoMo (Vietnam's largest, with roughly 30 million monthly active users), ZaloPay, VNPay, ViettelPay — are widely used domestically, but direct top-up from international remittance is currently restricted; users typically receive to a bank account first, then top up the e-wallet themselves.
-Cash pickup via Western Union is available at limited local outlets, but the VND corridor is overwhelmingly bank-routed.
-For technical intern trainees sending to family, the prerequisite is that the family holds a Vietcombank or BIDV account.
-Always confirm receiver bank account number, SWIFT/BIC code, and recipient name in passport-Latin spelling before submitting the form to avoid misrouting.
+The dominant method by far is bank transfer to Vietcombank, BIDV, Agribank, Techcombank, VietinBank, MBBank, or TPBank — a sharper concentration than the Philippines route, where bank deposit competes head-to-head with GCash, Maya, and the Cebuana/Palawan/M Lhuillier cash pickup networks, and closer in shape to the Korea route, which is also overwhelmingly bank-routed.
+Wise, SBI Remit, and Instarem deliver to major banks same-day to next business day in most cases, with the actual timing depending on the receiving bank's deposit window and any compliance review on the Vietnam side.
+E-wallets — MoMo (Vietnam's largest, reporting 30 million+ users per MoMo's official site), ZaloPay, VNPay, ViettelPay — are widely used domestically and have become daily-life infrastructure for younger urban users, but direct top-up from international remittance is currently restricted on the VND lane; users typically receive to a bank account first, then top up the e-wallet themselves through the bank's own app.
+This adds one manual step that does not exist for Filipino senders using GCash direct credit, but most digitally fluent recipients absorb it without difficulty once it becomes routine.
+Cash pickup via Western Union is available at limited local outlets, but the VND corridor is overwhelmingly bank-routed and cash pickup tends to be reserved for emergencies or for relatives without bank access.
+For technical intern trainees sending to family, the practical prerequisite is that the family holds a Vietcombank or BIDV account, and most senders will set this up once and reuse it for years; if the family's account is at a less common receiving bank such as Agribank in a rural province, confirm with the provider that the route is currently supported before locking in a monthly cadence.
+Always confirm receiver bank account number, SWIFT/BIC code, and recipient name in passport-Latin spelling — exactly as it appears on the recipient's passport, with diacritics dropped where the bank requires Latin-only input — before submitting the form to avoid misrouting and the multi-day delay that follows a name mismatch.

 6. Case Study — Technical Intern Trainee A's Monthly JPY 80,000 Transfer

 A, a Vietnamese technical intern trainee from Hanoi based in Aichi prefecture, sends money monthly to her mother's Vietcombank account.
-Previously she used a major Japanese bank counter, then compared bank-counter routes and online-first providers on yensend.jp.
-The exact fee, FX markup, intermediary-bank treatment, and annualized difference depend on the quote at the time of transfer.
-Refer to the live yensend.jp comparison board for the exact figures at the time of viewing.
+Previously she used a major Japanese bank counter — convenient because the branch was on her commute home and the Japanese-language teller could walk her through the form — but the headline fee plus the gap between the counter rate and mid-market made it consistently more expensive than online alternatives.
+After her senpai at the same factory mentioned that several other trainees had switched, she compared bank-counter routes and online-first providers on yensend.jp and reorganised her monthly send around the lower-cost available route among shown options for her exact send amount.
+The exact fee, FX markup, intermediary-bank treatment, and annualized difference depend on the quote at the time of transfer, so we deliberately avoid printing fixed numbers here that would be stale within weeks.
+Refer to the updated yensend.jp comparison board for the current numbers.
 Varies by provider, time, amount, and receiving bank.
-The key insight is that providers have different strengths by receiving bank: if sending to Vietcombank, compare providers that support that route; for BIDV, do the same; for Agribank, first confirm acceptance then compare multiple providers' rates. yensend.jp updates this comparison daily, so monthly senders can base their decision on the current total cost rather than a past example.
+The key insight is that providers have different strengths by receiving bank: if sending to Vietcombank, compare providers that support that route; for BIDV, do the same; for Agribank, first confirm acceptance with the sending app, then compare multiple providers' rates because Agribank coverage and timing can differ provider by provider.
+The same logic applies on the Philippines lane between BPI and BDO, and on the Nepal lane between NIC Asia and Nabil — there is no single lowest-cost provider shown that wins on every receiving institution, so the question to ask is always which route is lowest shown total cost for this specific receiving account, not which brand has the lowest advertised fee. yensend.jp updates this comparison daily, so monthly senders can base their decision on the current total cost rather than a past example, and a quick look before each send is the low-effort due diligence step available on a recurring monthly outflow.

 7. Vietnam Remittance Checklist — Avoid Common Mistakes

 (1) Capture receiving bank details exactly: bank name, branch, account number, recipient name in passport-Latin spelling, ideally SWIFT/BIC code.
-(2) Don't decide on fee-free labels alone — compare on total cost including FX markup; rely on yensend.jp's "total cost ascending" sort.
-(3) For monthly senders, annualize the live board's current per-transfer gap instead of relying on static examples.
-Refer to the live yensend.jp comparison board for the exact figures at the time of viewing.
-(4) Confirm delivery time per receiving bank, because bank coverage and timing differ by route.
-(5) State Bank of Vietnam (SBV) regulates inbound foreign exchange; the latest rules should be confirmed with the SBV official site or your remittance provider.
-(6) Note rate-lock duration and final confirmation-screen quotes.
-(7) Confirm the recipient's CMND/CCCD (Vietnamese national ID) is unexpired before sending.
+Save these as a single record on your phone so you do not retype them under pressure on payday — name mismatches and account-number typos are the single most common cause of multi-day delays on this corridor.
+(2) Don't decide on fee-free labels alone — compare on total cost including FX markup, the same discipline that protects Filipino padala senders from misleading GCash promotions and Korean senders from megabank counter quotes; rely on yensend.jp's "total cost ascending" sort, which puts headline fee and FX markup on the same axis.
+(3) For monthly senders, annualize the updated board's current per-transfer gap instead of relying on static examples written months earlier.
+Refer to the updated yensend.jp comparison board for the current numbers.
+(4) Confirm delivery time per receiving bank, because bank coverage and timing differ by route — what is same-day to Vietcombank may be two business days to a smaller provincial bank, and a transfer that settles before the recipient bank's evening cut-off arrives a full day faster than one submitted thirty minutes later.
+(5) State Bank of Vietnam (SBV) regulates inbound foreign exchange; the latest rules should be confirmed with the SBV official site or your remittance provider, and the rules can change without much advance notice on the Japan side.
+(6) Note rate-lock duration and final confirmation-screen quotes; some providers lock the rate for only a few minutes after you tap confirm, after which the quote is repriced.
+(7) Confirm the recipient's CMND/CCCD (Vietnamese national ID) is unexpired before sending — an expired ID is a frequent reason for a recipient bank to hold a transfer pending re-verification, which can cost several business days.
+(8) Keep a backup provider configured, even if you never expect to use it; if your primary provider has an outage on payday, switching to a pre-configured second route is much faster than registering and verifying a new one from scratch.